nickserv/danamccurdy.com/_posts/2020-05-20-too-little-too-late.md

   - blog
 centered: false
 published: true
-title: 'Too little, Too Late'
+title: 'Too Little, Too Late'
 image: 'https://i.imgur.com/YwHRxv2.jpg'
 ---
 I got a letter from the White House today, with an ostentatious signature that suggests an ego of pathological proportions.